Last Updated on January 18, 2021 by Nancie

 I suspect that the grackles didn’t leave this year because several must have nested somewhere in the yard or nearby.
 I think the suet and mealworms were for their young.
 Once their young fledged, they brought them to the suet feeders for a day or two.
 After that, the grackles seem to have left.

-It is now early July and grackles have finally stopped going after the suet and hanging on the mealworm feeder.
+By early July the grackles finally stopped going after the suet and hanging on the mealworm feeder.
 For the past week or so, I have only seen them rarely.
 I am crossing fingers and toes that they have finally moved on.

 Gradually Adding Sunflower Back